-- advising the board and its committees on governance matters; - monitoring that board and committee policy and procedures are followed; - coordinating the timely completion and despatch of board and committee papers; - ensuring that the business at board and committee meetings is accurately captured in the minutes; and - helping to organise and facilitate the induction and professional development of directors.
+- coordinating the timely completion and despatch of board and committee papers; - ensuring that the business at board and committee meetings is accurately captured in the minutes; and - helping to organise and facilitate the induction and professional development of directors.

 Each director should be able to communicate directly with the company secretary and vice versa.